-Edublox, which started life in 1979 as a school readiness program with only three cognitive exercises, has since been tried and tested by more than 150,000 children and even adults in approximately 40 countries through home-based kits and programs, as well as learning clinics.
+Edublox started life in 1979 as a school readiness program with only three cognitive exercises and has since been tried and tested by more than 150,000 children and adults in approximately 40 countries through home-based kits, programs, and learning clinics.
 Although the developers caution that the Edublox system requires long-term use, Edublox programs have shown improvement in cognitive skills over a short period of time.

-A one-week Edublox program was presented in Singapore to 27 learners, ages 10 to 12; the control group comprised of 25 students.
-The results of the pre- and post-tests were analyzed by the Center for Evaluation and Assessment in the Faculty of Education at UP.
-Results of the study showed a significant improvement in focused attention.
+A one-week Edublox program was presented in Singapore to 27 learners, ages 10 to 12; the control group comprised 25 students.
+The Center for Evaluation and Assessment in the Faculty of Education at UP analyzed the pre-and post-test results.
+The results of the study showed a significant improvement in focused attention.

-A 2013 study by Dr. Jaidan Mays, at the time an M.Tech. student at the University of Johannesburg, found a significant improvement in visual memory – from 6.2 to 7.5 years following an intensive one-week Edublox program of 22.5 hours.
+A 2013 study by Dr. Jaidan Mays, an M.Tech student at the University of Johannesburg, found a significant improvement in visual memory – from 6.2 to 7.5 years following an intensive one-week Edublox program of 22.5 hours.
 Visual memory ability was assessed with the Test of Visual Perceptual Skills visual memory subtest.

 EOT assessment and academic achievement

 The EOT assessment consists of five subtests: the Visual Sequential Memory test assesses visual sequential memory, the Auditory Memory test auditory memory, the Eye Span test visual sensory (iconic) memory, the Logical Thinking test logical reasoning, and the Reading test reading age.
 The Reading test was not applied in this study.

 Academic grades in South African schools are scaled from 1-7, 7 being “outstanding achievement” and 1 being “not achieved.”.